Meteorite explodes over Russia, more than 1,000 injured

 A wall and roof were badly damaged at the Chelyabinsk Zinc Plant but a spokeswoman said no environmental threat resulted.

-One piece of meteorite broke through the ice the Cherbakul Lake near Chelyabinsk, leaving a hole several metres (yards) wide.
+One piece of meteorite broke through the ice the Cherbakul Lake near Chelyabinsk, leaving a hole several meters (yards) wide.

-The region has long been a hub for the Russian military and defence industry, and it is often the site where artillery shells are decommissioned.
+The region has long been a hub for the Russian military and defense industry, and it is often the site where artillery shells are decommissioned.

 A local Emergencies Ministry official said meteorite storms were extremely rare and Friday's incident may have been connected with an asteroid the size of an Olympic swimming pool that was due to pass Earth.